RituPande/ritupande.github.io/_posts/2021-05-29-Convex-Programming.md

 This implies :
 $$ g(x_2)  \geq g(x_1) $$ when $$ x_2 \geq x_1 $$ i.e. for a differentiable convex function  of one variable, the gradient is non-decreasing.
 The converse of the statement is also true.

 This property forms the basis of the most popular first-order optimization technique - *Gradient Descent* and its variants.
+When the algorithm is applied to functions that are not convex in the entirety of their domain, it finds a local optima.
+For convex functions, the algorithm is guaranteed to find the global optima.

 ### 2.3 Operations that Preserve Convexity
 -	If $$ f_1,f_2,…,f_k : R^n \rightarrow R $$ are convex functions, then $$ f(x) = \sum_{i=1}^k \alpha_i f_i(x)  $$ is also a convex function.